AnlisUA/Kalatori/README.md

 !!!
 KALATORI IS IN PUBLIC BETA !!!

 Kalatori is an open-source daemon designed to enable secure and scalable blockchain payment processing.
-Licensed under GPLv3 ([LICENSE](LICENSE)), Kalatori currently supports assets on the Polkadot relay chain and its parachains.
+Licensed under GPLv3 ([LICENSE](LICENSE)), Kalatori currently supports assets on the Asset Hub parachain.

 The daemon derives unique accounts for each payment using a provided seed phrase and outputs all payments to a specified recipient wallet.
 It also offers limited transaction tracking for order management.
 Kalatori operates in a multithreaded mode and supports multiple currencies configured in a simple TOML-based configuration file.